jo-xin/PQ_Osaka_Civ6Mod/README.md

 ### [Assets License](./ASSETS-LICENSE.md)

-All visual and audio materials related to *Azumanga Daioh* are the property of their original rights holders, including:
+All visual and audio materials related to *Azumanga Daioh* are the property of their original rights holders, including but not limited to:

 - Anime production company J.C.STAFF and associated licensees
 - Music composed and performed by Kuricorder Quartet